thiswallz/api-network-monitor-react-node/README.md

 There are already three environments in the app.
 You can extend id if you want.

-> dev: Development
+-dev: Development

-> qa: Staging
+-qa: Staging

-> prod: Production
+-prod: Production

 You can configure the services for each environment.